 The ground should be prepared at least one month in advance so that it has time to settle after digging.
 By now, it should simply be a matter of raking the surface to incorporate a pre-seeding fertilizer, and to create a fine and level tilth.
 Always buy turf from a reputable supplier, cheaper turf is often thin and full of weeds.

 Once the turf has arrived lay it as soon as you can to prevent it from deteriorating.
 The correct way to lay turf is in the pattern of brickwork.
 Be sure never to allow it to dry out though, and never use a roller to squash the turves into place.
 If the turves need that sort of treatment, either they are extremely poor quality or you are doing the job incorrectly.

-This is raking the lawn as was carried out in March, but now it will get rid of the old dead grass, moss and rubbish that has collected there during the summer.
+Sacrifying is basically finely raking the grass (as was carried out in March) but now it will get rid of the old dead grass, moss and rubbish that has collected there during the summer.
 If allowed to remain, this will quickly form a waterproof thatch on top of the soil that will prevent rain from reaching the roots in the summer.
 If you have a small lawn then hand-raking will do.
-This will be much harder work for a larger lawn, where it is best to use an electric scarifier.
+This is much harder work for a larger lawn, where it is best to use an electric scarifier.